Finished at the weekend. Oil on canvas board, approx 20 x 24in

 More to report soon, I hope.
 If you have any questions about either the painting or the process, please put them in the Comments, below… I do read and respond to them!

-If you like this, it’s now possible to:
+If you like this and other content on this site, it’s now possible to:

 It’s been a while, too long really, since last painting.
 Other forms of creativity have occupied the time and energy I’ve had over the last few months.
 Then, stepping off the bus near home on Friday, I was struck by thesight of billowing cumulus over the Ochil hills, green crops rippling in the wind.
 Now, at last, the time to squeeze out fresh paint and make a sketch, referring to the fresh memory and a hasty photograph.